Frank is a bear - but he's not just any old bear. He's a bear who knows...

-Material Exchange
+- By Material Exchange

 Material sourcing has evolved; we are currently in the fourth wave of industry maturity.
 No longer is it enough to rely on physical systems and fax machines to transact business.
 Today’s savvy industry buyers and suppliers know material sourcing today is about managing the entire lifecycle of material design, fabrication, and distribution with less cost and faster time-to-market using technology.

-The First Wave: Analog
+The first wave: Analog

-To clarify, the first generation of material sourcing (pre-1980’s) focused on physical material samples, in-person sales activities, collection books, paper-based information flow, fax machines, snail mail through the postal service, and landline telephones.
+The first generation of material sourcing (pre-1980’s) focused on physical material samples, in-person sales activities, collection books, paper-based information flow, fax machines, snail mail through the postal service, and landline telephones.

-The Second Wave: Analog + IT
+The second wave: Analog + IT

-The Third Wave: Digitizing for Agility
+The third wave: Digitizing for agility

-The third generation of material sourcing maturity as an industry presented in the early 2000’s.
+The third generation of material sourcing maturity as an industry began in the early 2000’s.
 This is when industry visionaries recognized the capabilities of technology in product lifecycle management (PLM).
 Agility in meeting customer demands became a necessity.
 The focus was on using digital material lifecycle management to facilitate material transactions.
-At this point, PLM was not usually integrated with other systems; typically, PLM was limited to being an in-house ecosystem (exclusive of material suppliers and mills).
+At this point, PLM was not usually integrated with other systems; typically, PLM was limited to acting as an in-house ecosystem (exclusive of material suppliers and mills).
 Communication still relied on email exchanges and phone calls.
 Data analytics were used to tighten sourcing and marketing spend as well as time-to-market.
 End buyer focus was on quality products, regardless of production practices.
 Buyers were under pressure to find new suppliers and take advantage of emerging trends, while still relying on physical in-person events to see samples.
-Suppliers were under pressure to expand their customer base using physical samples and tradeshow events.
+Suppliers were under pressure to expand their customer base using physical samples and tradeshows.

 Technology makes the world accessible to anyone from anywhere; a single marketplace is the next natural step in evolution.
 A single marketplace consolidates global connections, broadens buying options, and expands both buyer and supplier options around the world.

 Both buyers and suppliers can now access and leverage information about material and customer history, buying and processing activities, and material preferences as well as accurate data about each material sample.
-They can use PLM to see how a material is progressing through the lifecycle of design, purchase, production, and distribution, as well as correlate that information to their inventory systems and end product manufacturing.
-Buyers, designs, product managers, accounting, marketing and business personnel can all see the status of a material at a glance through comprehensive technology systems.
+They can use PLM to see how a material is progressing through the lifecycle of design, purchase, production, and distribution, as well as correlate that information to their inventory systems and end-product manufacturing.
+Buyers, designs, product managers, accounting, marketing, and business personnel can all see the status of a material at a glance through comprehensive technology systems.
 Suppliers can manage their inventory effectively, upload new materials for immediate access to buyers, and run digital promotions that can be seen around the world.
-Relationships between buyers and suppliers deepen through access, trust and transparency.
+Relationships between buyers and suppliers deepen through access, trust, and transparency.

 Technology addresses global time zones by being accessible 24/7/365.
 Leveraging digital samples, discoverable with deep search capabilities, enables faster fashion.
 Material attributes, characteristics, and information are maintained for accuracy.